Vanishing of Witten zeta function at negative integers: An integral representation of

 As examples, here are expressions of $I_\Phi(s)$ for some low rank root systems:

-\begin{remark} Formula (\ref{expr_for_zetaPhi}) itself is nothing new \cite{komori2012witten},\cite[Chapter~4]{komori2023theory}, it provides a quick proof that $\zeta_\Phi(2m) \in \mathbb{Q} \pi^{2mr}$ for positive integer $m$: using $\zeta(-n,a) = -\frac{B_{n+1}(a)}{n+1}$ with $B_n(x)$ the Bernoulli polynomial, we see $I_\Phi(2n) \in \mathbb{Q}$ because integrand is a $\mathbb{Q}$-polynomial and region of integration is a finite union of $\mathbb{Q}$-simplex, and $P_\Phi(n) = \sum_{\sigma\in W} e^{2 \pi i l(\sigma) n} = |W| \neq 0$.
+\begin{remark} Formula (\ref{expr_for_zetaPhi}) itself is nothing new \cite{komori2012witten},\cite[Chapter~4]{komori2023theory}, it provides a quick proof that $\zeta_\Phi(2m) \in \mathbb{Q} \pi^{2mr}$ for positive integer $m$: using $\zeta(-n,a) = -\frac{B_{n+1}(a)}{n+1}$ with $B_n(x)$ the Bernoulli polynomial, we see $I_\Phi(2n) \in \mathbb{Q}$ because integrand is a $\mathbb{Q}$-polynomial and region of integration is a finite union of $\mathbb{Q}$-simplex, and $P_\Phi(2n) = \sum_{\sigma\in W} e^{2 \pi i l(\sigma) n} = |W| \neq 0$.
 Zagier's original proof \cite{zagier1994values}, based on partial fraction, is somewhat different. \end{remark}

-\begin{remark} A non-trivial result \cite[Chapter~3]{humphreys1992reflection} says the Poincaré polynomial factorizes as for some positive integers $d_1,\cdots,d_n$, known as \textit{degrees} of $W$.
+\begin{remark} The Poincaré polynomial admits a nice factorization \cite[Chapter~3]{humphreys1992reflection} for some positive integers $d_1,\cdots,d_n$, known as \textit{degrees} of $W$.
 We tabulate their values below.
 Using this factorization, we obtain an alternative form of equation (\ref{expr_for_zetaPhi}):

 \end{remark}